jarrettfuller/jarrettfuller.blog/_posts/2021-11-24-tick-tick-boom.md

 The core of Hamilton, in my view, is this verse from Eliza, his new wife, after she tells Alexander that she is pregnant:

-> We don’t need a legacy
+> We don’t need a legacy <br />
-> We don’t need money
+> We don’t need money <br />
-> If I could grant you peace of mind
+> If I could grant you peace of mind<br />
 > If you could let me inside your heart…

-> Oh, let me be a part of the narrative
+> Oh, let me be a part of the narrative<br />
-> In the story they will write someday
+> In the story they will write someday<br />
-> Let this moment be the first chapter:
+> Let this moment be the first chapter:<br />
-> Where you decide to stay
+> Where you decide to stay<br />
-> And I could be enough
+> And I could be enough<br />
-> And we could be enough
+> And we could be enough<br />
 > That would be enough

 This is Hamilton’s core tension and these lines would fit right at home inside *tick, tick…Boom!* as well.
-Miranda adds a love story to the film with Susan, Larson’s girlfriend, who gets a job upstate (Another parallel: Hamilton moves uptown!) and wants Jonathan to come with her.
+Miranda expands the love story in the film with Susan, Larson’s girlfriend, who gets a job upstate (Another parallel: Hamilton moves uptown!) and wants Jonathan to come with her.
 He keeps putting off the conversation, putting the work ahead, trying to stage his show.
 The opening lines of *tick, tick…boom!* are about the dread of turning thirty while still unable to create art of value: *Stop the clock / Take time out / Time to regroup / Before you lose the bout*.
 I’m again reminded of a Hamilton: *Why do you write like you’re running out of time?*

 Miranda’s characters are ambitious, hard-working, creative, and sometimes myopic and Miranda, too, is clearly ambitious.
 And his work is laced with this rush to produce.
 His first show, *In the Heights*, debuted when he was only 27.
 His output has only increased since *Hamilton*, writing songs for Disney movies, producing and acting, and other film and music work.
 Perhaps Miranda is thinking about his legacy too.
 It’s a narrative I know all too well and is, perhaps, the reason I find Miranda’s body of work so compelling.